vmware/differential-datalog/doc/language_reference/language_reference.md

 or underscore.

-DDlog programs refer to types, functions, relations, and constructors using *scoped* names, consisting of identifier prefixed by path to the *module* that declares the identifier, which an be empty if the identifier is defined in the local scope).
+DDlog programs refer to types, functions, relations, and constructors using *scoped* names, consisting of identifier prefixed by path to the *module* that declares the identifier, which can be empty if the identifier is defined in the local scope).

 ```